weikee94/Blog/_posts/2016-09-13-Front-End-Knowledge.md

 	* Cookies are stored in the user's hard disk and sessions are not
 	* A cookie can keep information in the user's browser until deleted or expired while session is available as long as the browser is opened
 	* Sessions are popularly used as there is a chance of your cookies getting blocked if the user browser security setting is set high

+#### Difference between sessionStorage and localStorage
+	sessionStorage and localStorage both extend Storage.
+The data stores in localStorage persists until explicitly deleted.
+Changes made are saved and available for all current and future visits to the site.
+For sessionStorage change are only availabel for current page and once the window is closed the storage is deleted.

+#### Different input attributes
+	* Value attribute specifies the initial value for an input field.
+	* Readonly attribute specifie that the input field is read only.
+	* Disabled attribute is unusable and un-clickable and its value will not be sent when submittig the form.
+	* Size attribute specifies the size in characters for the input field.
+	* Autofocus attributes specifies that the input field should automatically get focus when the page loads.
+	* Placeholder attribute specifies a hint that describes the expected value of an input filed.
+	* Required attribute specifies that an input field must be filled out before submitting the form.

+#### How do browsers render a web page?
+	* The DOM(Document Object Model) is formed from the HTML that is received from a server.
+	* Styles are loaded and parsed forming a CSSOM (CSS Object Model).
+	* On top of DOM and CSSOM, a rendering tree is created which is a set of objects to be rendered.
+Render tree reflects the DOM structure except for the invisible elements like <head> tag or element that have display:none.
+Each text string is represented in the rendering tree as a separate renderer and each of the rendering object contains its corresponding DOM object.
+In other words, the render tree describes the visual representation of a DOM.
+	* For each render tree element, its coordinates are calculated which is called "layout".
+Browsers use a flow method which only required one pass to layout al the elements.
+	* Finally, this gets actually displayed in a browser window and the process called "painting".

+#### What is iFrame tag used for?
+	An inline frame which usde to embed another document within the current HTML document.

 # CSS